Should I Own a Vacation Property or Second Home in Florida?

 Like owning any home or property, there will be the need to have money available on a regular basis to effectively manage these expenses.
 Whether it is from rental revenue that is used to offset your costs or if you will just pay from your current income, you should make sure that you are fully prepared to address all the expenses that come with owned a second home or vacation property.

 Can I finance my second Home or Vacation Property?

 The short answer is yes there are a number of available options which you can utilize to finance your second home or vacation property but that is highly dependent on your current financial status.
 Interest rates are still at historically low levels so the cost of financing your new property will be quite low.

 Most lenders will, at a minimum, evaluate your credit, verify the amount and assess the quality of income & assets as well as appraise the property to confirm its value.
-Down payment requirements will vary but for second homes or vacation properties, they can range from as low as 10% to as high as 30% of the purchase price.
-Typically a 20% down payment would be a fair estimate and mortgage insurance will not be an issue.
+Down payment requirements will vary but for second homes or vacation properties, they can range from as low as 10% to as high as 35% of the purchase price.
+Typically a 20% to 25% down payment would be a fair estimate for a size of a down payment.
 There are a number of lenders that specialize in second / vacation home financing and a quick on-line search will give you a very large list of names.